-The City will use a variety of funding sources to finance future capital improvements.
-Existing sources of revenue are already available and being used for capital facilities, including the gas tax, vehicle license tax, sales tax, utility connection charges, real estate excise tax, and interest income and debt.
-Impact fees for roads will replace existing mitigation fees and concomitant under agreements collected the State Environmental Policy Act (SEPA) to create a more simplified and predictable system.
+The City will use a variety of funding sources to finance future capital improvements. sources of revenue are already available and being used for capital facilities, including the gas tax, vehicle license tax, sales tax, utility connection charges, real estate excise tax, and interest income and debt.
+Impact fees for roads will replace concomitant mitigation fees and existing agreements collected under the State Environmental Policy Act (SEPA) to create a more simplified and predictable system.
 Impact fees for parks may replace the existing fee-in-lieu program.
-A-new-source of revenue, the second quarter percent real estate tax, should be used to fund new transportation projects needed to meet the established LOS standards. (must
+A new source of revenue, the second quarter percent real estate tax, should be used to fund new transportation projects needed to meet the established LOS standards.
+Cmust